redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 ### Overview

-Redstone is a data ecosystem that should deliver fast and accurate financial information in a decentralised fashion.
+RedStone is a data ecosystem that delivers fast and accurate financial information in a decentralised fashion.

 #### Problem Statement (Defi Pain points)

-- It is very expensive to put all the pricing data on-chain (it cost more than 2m to do it for Ethereum Defi with Chainlink)
+- It is not sustainable to put all the pricing data into the Ethereum blockchain, as it wasn’t designed for this purpose.
+Sourcing data becomes enormously expensive with Gas price spikes
-- To reduce costs current providers cover only a small subset of tokens (Chainlink: 79 cryptocurrencies) and have low update frequency (Chainlink: at least 10 minutes)
+- To reduce costs current providers cover only a small subset of tokens and have low update frequency
-- DeFi protocols cannot expand beyond a small set of assets and cannot offer advanced solutions like margin lending (which require higher update frequency)
+- DeFi protocols cannot expand beyond a small set of assets and cannot offer advanced solutions like [margin lending](https://www.nasdaq.com/articles/hodling-coins-is-one-plan-of-action-but-serious-investors-will-look-at-marginal-lending) (which require higher update frequency)

 #### Solution